 Join me in the Gambia for 7 days of nurturing your Inner Child!

 ‘All children are artists, the problem is how to remain one when we grow up’ ~ Pablo Picasso

 We were all naturally creative as children, but somewhere between childhood and adulthood some of us ‘lose it’.

 Is your inner child crying out to be heard?

-I will take you through the same processes I went through to unblock as a writer and artist for 15 years, based on the book I credit with helping me unblock, ‘The Artist’s Way’ by Julia Cameron!
-This is essentially a 7-day holiday, with 5 days of Self-nurturing workshops to nourish your inner child, so you can reconnect with your natural creativity.
+I was a blocked writer and artist for over 15 years; on this Retreat, I’ll take you through the same processes I went through to unblock, based on the book I credit with helping me to unblock, ‘The Artist’s Way’ by Julia Cameron.
+The workshops are playful, nurturing, and designed to coax your inner child from out of the dark recesses of your mind, so that you can reconnect with your natural creativity.
 You will return home with something you created, and the tools to keep your creative juices flowing!

 The ‘Nurture Your Inner Child‘ Retreat will held at my newly built 6 bed Retreat Home in Gunjur, which is 10 mins walk to the beach.

 The total cost of the ‘Nurture Your Inner Child’ Retreat is only £599 per person (based on two sharing) which includes: